Free website audit · a plan and a fair price built around your business · no lock-in

 Your customer list is yours.
 Your reviews are yours.
 Your transactions are yours.

-• Customers belong to you, not the platform.
-Every name, email, phone number, order history lives in your TicketWave HQ account — fully exportable as CSV any time.
+• Customers belong to you, not a marketplace.
+Every name, email, phone number and order history lives in your own account, fully exportable as CSV any time.
 If you ever leave, you take them with you.

 • Reviews live on your domain.
-Not on a third-party platform that can de-platform you.
-SEO benefit accrues to your site, not Just Eat's.
+Not on a marketplace that can de-platform you or market your rivals to your customers.
+The SEO benefit goes to your site, not Just Eat's.

 • Stripe funds settle to your account.
-The platform never holds your money.
-No 7-day "platform settlement", no rolling reserve, no "we're holding £X for risk".
+No marketplace ever holds your money.
+No 7-day "platform settlement", no rolling reserve, no "we are holding £X for risk".

-• You're not locked in.
-Cancel the TicketWave HQ subscription and the module goes offline; the customer list comes with you as an export.
-The UK Web Marketing site keeps running (just without the module).
+• You are not locked in.
+Cancel any time and the module goes offline; your customer list comes with you as an export.
+Your website keeps running, just without the booking button.

-If you want one of the modules now, WhatsApp me.
-If you want the website first and the tools later, that's the default path — I build the website with the integration hook ready, and you activate the module when you want it (anything from week 1 to year 3).
+The way in is a free audit at /audit: it scores your current site and shows what is worth building, then we quote your build and retainer.
+If you want the tools now, say so and we will scope them into the quote.
+If you want the website first and the tools later, that is the default path, we set up the website with the hook ready, and you switch the tools on when you want them, anything from week 1 to year 3.

 Questions people actually ask